100481185/CSCI3060-SOFE3980-Project/README.md

 -------------
 ###Get the source:

-There are two options methods to obtain the source code.
+>   There are two options methods to obtain the source code.
 For developers, and for those who want to maintain the most current version the recommended  option is the second

-*   Option1: Download the zip:
+>>   Option1: Download the zip:

-    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;\[ [xStream.zip][id2] \]
+>>>    \[ [xStream.zip][id2] \]

-*   Option2: Clone the github repository:
+>>   Option2: Clone the github repository:

     In terminal type: